mintapi/mintapi/README.md

                             write results to file. can be {csv,json} format. default is to write to stdout.
-      --keyring             Use OS keyring for storing password information
+      --keyring             Use OS keyring for storing password information --headless            Whether to execute chromedriver with no visible window.
+      --mfa-method {sms,email}
+                            The MFA method to automate.
     >>> mintapi --keyring email@example.com
     [
       {